Hello-vs/Head-First-Ajax-Puzzle-ch07/README.md

 Modified a bit of the logic to utilize objects for the key-value pair for dictionary lookups.

-I modified O'Reilly Head First Ajax ch07 to woggle-puzzle-test.html and Script: woggle-test.js
+I modified O'Reilly Head First Ajax A Brain-Friendly Guide Author Rebecca M. Riordan ch07 to woggle-puzzle-test.html and Script: woggle-test.js

 In ch07 I created a dictionary like object to index the frequencey the letter will appear on the puzzle board.
 I dynamically created a table to hold the list of repeated letters according to their frequencey of appearance on the puzzle board.